One NZ: UMTS Coverage (3G)

-4G LTE Coverage (4G)
+LTE Coverage (4G)

-Vodafone offers 4G LTE coverage across New Zealand, claiming coverage to over 96% of the population.
-Vodafone uses frequencies at 700 MHz (Band 28), 1800 MHz (Band 3), and 2600 MHz (Band 7) for 4G.
+One NZ offers 4G LTE coverage across New Zealand, claiming coverage to over 99% of the population by late 2024.
+One NZ uses frequencies at 700 MHz (Band 28), 900 MHz (Band 8), 1800 MHz (Band 3), 2100 MHz (Band 1), and 2600 MHz (Band 7) for 4G.

 4G was originally considered an "add-on" and was included in three higher level plans and the Vodafone Red plans.
 The 700 MHz 4G LTE frequency used in New Zealand is APT band 28 and was first launched by Vodafone in Papakura on 21 July 2014.

 5G NR Coverage (5G)

-Vodafone launched its 5G service in Auckland, Wellington, Christchurch and Queenstown on 10 December 2019, with plans to roll out the service to other cities in 2020.
+One NZ launched its 5G service in Auckland, Wellington, Christchurch and Queenstown on 10 December 2019, and rolled out the service to other cities in recent years.
+One NZ plans to roll out 4G/5G to 99% of the population by late 2024 as the One NZ 3G network will no longer be available in these areas.

 Mobile virtual network service

-Vodafone NZ also provides services for mobile virtual network operators.
-This means other companies can resell Vodafone's network services (data, telephone and SMS) under their own brand name.
-Their customers connect to Vodafone's network as any other Vodafone customer would, but instead of seeing "Vodafone NZ" as the network operator, they will see the name of the company they pay for these services.
+One NZ also provides services for mobile virtual network operators.
+This means other companies can resell One NZ's network services (data, telephone and SMS) under their own brand name.
+Their customers connect to One NZ's network as any other One NZ customer would, but instead of seeing "One NZ" as the network operator, they will see the name of the company they pay for these services.

-MVNO networks do not have their own cellular equipment, so customers connect to Vodafone's network constantly, instead of jumping between networks.
-Current MVNOs running on Vodafone's network include: Kogan Mobile, MyRepublic and formerly Black + White Mobile.
+MVNO networks do not have their own cellular equipment, so customers connect to One NZ's network constantly, instead of jumping between networks.
+Current MVNOs running on One NZ's network include: Kogan Mobile, Mighty Mobile (owned by online retailer Mighty Ape) and formerly Black + White Mobile.

-This is different from 2degrees, who offloads customers onto the Vodafone network when they are not in a 2degrees mobile coverage zone.
-2degrees has a roaming agreement with Vodafone NZ, and as such, their customers roam only on the network when they have no coverage, otherwise they connect to 2degrees' own equipment.
+This differed from a roaming arrangement previously in place with 2degrees, who offloaded customers onto the (former) Vodafone network when they were not in a 2degrees mobile coverage zone.
+2degrees had this roaming agreement with Vodafone until 2020, and as such, their customers roamed only on the network when they had no coverage, otherwise they would connect to 2degrees' own equipment.

 Phone numbers

-In New Zealand all mobile phone numbers start with 02.
-Vodafone is allocated the 021 prefix with other networks being allocated other prefixes – such as 022 to 2degrees, and 027 to Spark.
-However Number portability was introduced to the New Zealand market on 2 April 2007 which means that customers can bring, for example, their 021 prefixed number to Spark or 2degrees.
-Within New Zealand, the network is sometimes referred to in speech by its prefix—i.e. 'Are you 021?' instead of 'Are you with Vodafone?'.
+In New Zealand, all mobile phone numbers start with 02.
+One NZ is allocated the 021 prefix with other networks being allocated other prefixes – such as 022 to 2degrees, and 027 to Spark.
+Number portability was introduced to the New Zealand market on 2 April 2007 which means that customers can bring, for example, their 021 prefixed number to Spark or 2degrees.